 Crochet dishcloths are PERFECT beginner projects.
 They're small, simple and super practical, so you can make a bunch and your "practice" won't go to waste.
 Prepare to become a wizard of basic crochet!

-Single crochet into the second chain from the hook; then single crochet into each chain across.
+Row 1: Single crochet into the second chain from the hook; then single crochet into each chain across.

-Turn your work over and chain one.
+Row 2: Turn your work over and chain one.
 Single crochet into the first space (indicated on the photo above) and into each stitch across.

-Pro tip: If you have a hard time keeping track of where you start each row, use stitch markers to mark the first and last stitches of each row.
+If you have a hard time keeping track of where you start each row, use stitch markers to mark the first and last stitches of each row.

 Fasten off and weave in your ends.

 If your edges are not as straight as you'd like them to be (we've all been there!), try blocking your dishcloth, or add a single crochet border around the perimeter to even it out.
+Work 1 single crochet in each stitch on the top and bottom, and 1 single crochet per row on each side.
+Work 2 single crochets in each corner.

-Hooked on dishcloths?
+Hooked on Dishcloths?

 This simple pattern is perfect for experimenting — go nuts!